 Worked example 1: Joint tenancy

 The deceased and his wife owned the matrimonial property in joint names.
-When purchased, they ticked the box on the Land Registry form indicating that they owned it as tenants in common.
+When purchased, they ticked the box on the Land Registry form indicating that they owned it as joint tenants.
 Without more, the property passes by survivorship to the widow and does not form part of his estate.